trilemma-dev/SwiftAuthorizationSample/README.md

 Next we'll configure the build script to run for the helper tool:
 1. Select your helper tool target
 2. Switch to the Build Phases tab
-3. Add a Run Script phase which occurs right after Dependencies
+3. Add a Run Script Phase which occurs right after the Dependencies Phase
 4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfyJobBlessRequirements autoIncrementVersion`

-This will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
+By specifying "satisfyJobBlessRequirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
 If you do not want these entries to be persisted as part of the Info.plist:

-5. Add a Run Script phase which occurs as the last phase
+5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanupJobBlessRequirements`

-By specifiying "autoIncrementVersion", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
+By specifying "autoIncrementVersion", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
 In order for the script to determine if the source code has changed it creates an entry in your helper tool's info property list with the `BuildHash` key and a value equal to the SHA256 hash of the helper tool's source code.
 In order for the version number to continue autoincrementing you'll need to commit these changes.
-If you do not want this autoincrement behavior, do not pass the `autoIncrementVersion` argument to the build script.
+If you do not want this autoincrement behavior, do not specify `autoIncrementVersion` as an argument for the build script.

 ## Communicating With a Helper Tool
 Communication between your app and the helper tool should be thought of as a client server relationship.
 Your app